Editorial by Industrial Quick Search

 Cord Set

-A cord set is composed of a plug, a power cable, and a connector.
-It is used for connecting an electrical appliance to the electrical utility or power supply.
+A cord set consists of a plug, a power cable, and a connector.
+It is used to connect an electrical appliance to an electrical utility or power supply.
+Cord sets are often identified by their connector types (e.g., IEC C13, NEMA 5-15P), length, voltage rating, and wire gauge.
+Choosing the right cord set is essential for ensuring proper electrical connection and compliance with industry safety regulations.

 Cord Set